intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 Advanced Configuration
 ----------------------

 The default settings for Intel® Extension for PyTorch* are sufficient for most use cases.
-However, if users want to customize Intel® Extension for PyTorch*, advanced configuration is available at build time and runtime.
+However, if you need to customize Intel® Extension for PyTorch*, advanced configuration is available at build time and runtime.

 For more detailed information, check `Advanced Configuration <features/advanced_configuration.md>`_.